If you live in Kirklees please follow the application process below, still use this even if your preferred school is outside of Kirklees.

 Previously looked after child (PLAC) SIF

-If you are requesting admission to school under the previously looked after child (PLAC) criteria you need to complete and return this SIF to Kirklees pupil admissions: Previously looked after child (PLAC)
+If you are requesting admission to school under the previously looked after child (PLAC) criteria you need to complete this online form:

 How to apply

 You can apply online for a school place in September 2022, between 1 September 2021 and 31 October 2021.
 If you apply after this date it can severely reduce your chances of obtaining a place at your preferred school.